npm/policies/receiving-reports.md

 are a few possible considerations:

-1. It could be that Alice has moved on to some other platform, doesn't care, and doesn't check this email address any more, passed away, joined a monastery, meant to respond and forgot, who knows.
+1. It could be that Alice has moved on to some other platform, doesn't care, and doesn't check this email address anymore, passed away, joined a monastery, meant to respond and forgot, who knows.
 2. Alice has decided that she's never going to hand the module name over, so there's no point even discussing it.

 Abrupt dismissive autocratic administration has a way of upsetting people and bringing them out of hiding.
-We cannot safely assume that absense is evidence of apathy.
+We cannot safely assume that absence is evidence of apathy.

 1. Check the source control repository to see if Alice is writing patches, closing issues, etc.